Lombiq/NodeJs-Extensions/Readme.md

 If you're interested in an overview of the rationale behind this project, and a glimpse at its inner workings, see [our blog post](https://orcharddojo.net/blog/delivering-a-node-js-asset-pipeline-as-a-nuget-package).
 Check out a demo video [here](https://www.youtube.com/watch?v=TINyWlItbpU).

+We at [Lombiq](https://lombiq.com/) also used this utility for the new [Lombiq website](https://lombiq.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/how-we-renewed-and-migrated-lombiq-com-from-orchard-1-to-orchard-core)).
+It also makes [DotNest, the Orchard SaaS](https://dotnest.com/) better.

 Do you want to quickly try out this project and see it in action?
 Check it out, together with its accompanying [samples](Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md), in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution.
 You will find our other useful Orchard Core-related open-source projects there, too.

 ## Prerequisites